code-well0/code-well0/README.md

 # 💫 About Me:
-🔭 I’m currently working on a website that I'll post soon here.<br>🌱 I’m currently learning full stack wed development and DSA in Java<br>👯 I’m looking to collaborate in Hackathons!<br>     - We can connect on wellcode8@gmail.com<br>
+🌱 I’m currently learning full stack web development and DSA in Java<br>👯 I’m looking to collaborate in Hackathons!<br>     - We can connect on wellcode8@gmail.com<br>

 ## 🌐 Socials: